-Abstract: In this piece we examine the question of “What is Bitcoin for?”
-We conclude that neither low cost payments, censorship resistance nor digital payments, are particularly compelling on their own.
-However, when combining both censorship resistant money, with the ability to use money electronically, we have a potentially interesting and somewhat unique set of characteristics.
+Abstract: In this piece, we examine the question of “What is Bitcoin for?”
+We conclude that neither low-cost payments, censorship resistance, nor digital payments are particularly compelling on their own.
+However, combining censorship-resistant money with the ability to use money electronically results in an interesting set of characteristics.

-There has been a significant amount of debate and discussion in the Bitcoin ecosystem, about what Bitcoin is for.
-Should Bitcoin be a form of “digital gold”, where a robust rule-set and a resilient network are the priority, or should Bitcoin primarily be considered as a payment system, where low transaction fees are the focus?
+There has been a significant amount of debate and discussion in the Bitcoin ecosystem about what Bitcoin is for.
+Should Bitcoin be a form of digital gold with a robust rule set and resilient network as the priorities or should Bitcoin primarily be considered a payment system focused on low transaction fees?

 Of course most people would like Bitcoin to excel in both of these areas and in the long term, Bitcoin may be able to do so.
-However, the blocksize debate opened up a schism in the community, about which area should be the priority, in the short to medium run.
+However, the blocksize debate opened a schism in the community about which should be the priority in the short to medium run.

-We then look at various choices one could make when deciding which type of money to use and the set of characteristics that each choice provides.
+One could make various choices when deciding which type of money to use and the set of characteristics that each choice provides.
 We look at where Bitcoin should position itself, such that it may be able to provide a unique option.

 1. Low transaction fees